UnacceptableBehaviour/algorithms/README.tex.md

 **34m - Simple uniform hashing - Mapping number of keys to number of slots**
 Assumptions:
 a) each key equally likely to be hashed to ANY slot in the table
-b) INDEPENDANT of where other keys hashing
+b) INDEPENDENT of where other keys hashing
 Hash function need to know size of table - m.

 **43m - DIVISION method**